|

 on Miss Ethelind Lord as partner, doing business as "Elysian

-Gardening in California, published about 1897, was the first
+Gardens" (located at Marathon and Rampart).
+Lyon's book, Gardening in California, published about 1897, was the first

 book on the subject written specifically for our region.
-A few
+In it, Lyon treats not only the traditional

 roses, dahlias, etc. but also advises the use of such natives as the

-Matilija Poppy, Sticky Monkey Flower and the "insular form of
+matilija poppy, sticky monkey flower and the "insular form of

-the native California wild Cherry" which now bears his name.
+the native California wild cherry" which now bears his name.

 In 1902, Lyon left for Manila to take charge of seed and plant